 - Resource Capabilities.
 These are the link between Operations and Machines.
 If your system has a field on the Operation such as “Operation Type” then this may be a good field to use for Capability.
-You will probably have to link the Machines Capabilities to their Machines manually in APS as most ERP systems do not contain this link.
+You will probably have to link the Machines Capabilities to their Machines manually in PlanetTogether as most ERP systems do not contain this link.

 Will you start with “pilot” data?